CS 70

 • Duck speaking

-What's the deal with structs?
-The code looks a lot like a class definition.
+What's the deal with the struct?
+That code looks a lot like a class definition.

 • LHS Cow speaking

-The enclosing class IntTree has a Node* data member root_ pointing to the root node of the whole tree.
-(We could have gone further and stored other useful information about the tree as a whole, such as a size_ data member to track the total number of nodes, but to keep things minimal, we haven't done that.)
+The enclosing IntTree class has a Node* data member, root_, which points to the root node of the whole tree.
+(We could go further and store other useful information about the tree as a whole, such as a size_ data member to track the total number of nodes, but we'll keep things simple for now.)

 In this encoding, how should we represent an empty tree?